Selections

 In the event callback function the this

-variable is bound to the DOM element.
+variable is bound to the DOM element that triggered the event.
 This allows us to do things such as:

 .style('fill', 'orange');